CompNet/NaNet/README.md

 * Folder `log`: logs produced when running the scripts.
 * Folder `res`: resources used by the `R` scripts.
 * Folder `src`: contains the `R` source code.

+The various narrative units used in the scripts are as follows:
+* Panel: the smallest unit, a single panel from the comic.
+It belongs to a single page, and therefore a single volume, and therefore a single narrative arc.
+* Page: all the panels present on the same page.
+It contains panels, and belongs to a single volume, and therefore a single arc.
+* Scene: a sequence of panels, which can span several pages but not volumes.
+It contains panels, and belongs to a single volume, and therefore a single arc.
+Several scenes can take place in parallel, so a panel can belong to several scenes at once.
+* Volume: all the pages of a comic book issue.
+It contains panels, pages and scenes, and belongs to a single arc.
+* Arc: narrative arc constituting the whole story.
+It contains panels, pages, scenes and volumes.

+We also initially defined the notion of series (subseries), which could be a sequence of volumes, but did not need it in the end, and therefore the implementation is not complete for this narrative unit.

+In addition, for ASOIAF, we had to add another narrative unit to match the novels: chapters.
+A chapter is a part of a volume.
+It contains panels, pages and scenes (a scene cannot span several chapters, like for volumes), and belongs to a single volume and a single arc.

 # Installation